-After returning from her adventures in Chicago, Jade found a way to bring hip hop dance to the Nashville communities.
-As a member of the Vanderbilt VIBE Premiere Hip Hop Dance Team, Jade and her fellow dance mates taught hip hop dance once a week to at-risk, middle school girls and boys of the Martha O’Bryan Center in East Nashville.
+After returning from her adventures in Chicago, Jade found a way to bring hip hop dance to the Nashville community.
+As a member of the Vanderbilt VIBE Premiere Hip Hop Dance Team, Jade and her fellow dance mates taught hip hop dance once a week to underserved, middle school youth of the Martha O’Bryan Center in East Nashville.
 The kids got the chance to perform two dances in VIBE’s annual hip hop show at the end of the fall semester.
 At the same time, she maintained her commitment to service with In Full Motion in preparing youth to take the ACT.
-In conjunction with In Full Motion, she tutored elementary and middle school students in math through the Charles Davis Foundation, another organization that supports at-risk youth in Nashville.
-During her sophomore year, Jade was able to continue her Girl Scout leadership, but this year she and a fellow Ingram Scholar, Alexis Simpson, led an elementary troop at the Martha O’Bryan Center.
-This year, her girls sold Girl Scout cookies, learned proper table etiquette, had a talent show, learned the importance of friendship, and celebrated the 100th year anniversary of Girl Scouts.
+In conjunction with In Full Motion, she tutored elementary and middle school students in math through the Charles Davis Foundation, another organization that supports disadvantaged youth in Nashville.
+During her sophomore year, Jade continued her Girl Scout leadership, but this year she and a fellow Ingram Scholar, Alexis Simpson, led an elementary troop at the Martha O’Bryan Center.
+She and her girls sold Girl Scout cookies, learned proper table etiquette, had a talent show, learned the importance of friendship, and celebrated the 100th year anniversary of Girl Scouts.